 Q. What types of transactions would be entered into under the Master Contract?

-A. The types of transactions that would be entered into under this contract fall into the following general categories: 1) Storage optimization; 2) Transportation optimization; 3) Spot purchase/sale transactions; and 4) Structured term supply.
-In general, a purchase and sale transaction is the mechanism that allows these transactions to take place.
+A. In general, the transactions are purchase and sale transactions.
+However, the market is producing numerous varations of purchase and sale transactions.
+For example, the types of transactions that would be entered into under this contract typically fall into the following categories: 1) Storage optimization; 2) Transportation optimization; 3) Spot purchase/sale transactions; and 4) Structured term supply.

-Q. Please describe what you mean by storage optimization.

-A. For storage optimization, inter-month spreads will dictate the primary value of the transaction, but location differentials can also create additional value.
+.
+For storage optimization, inter-month spreads will dictate the primary value of the transaction, but location differentials can also create additional value.
 Likely storage transactions will take the form of refill programs and withdrawal optimization programs.
 A storage refill program is one in which a party will agree to fill a particular Company storage asset to a predetermined amount, by a predetermined date.
 The cost of the gas injected may be fixed or float with an index.
 The parties share in the value generated by the optionality imbedded in the injection schedule.
 Withdrawal optimization programs allow the Company to defer, or to accelerate, storage withdrawals based on current cash prices versus future prices during the withdrawal cycle.

-Q. Please describe what you mean by transportation optimization.

-A. For transportation optimization, the location differential, or basis, is the primary value component.
+For transportation optimization, the location differential, or basis, is the primary value component.
 Transportation optimization programs can either lock-in a guaranteed value or create value through segmentation or by permitting the Company to obtain a higher load factor for its transportation assets throughout the year.

-Q. Please describe what you mean by spot purchase/sale transactions.

-A. Spot purchase/sale transactions are generally 30-day or less transactions.
+.
+Spot purchase/sale transactions are generally 30-day or less transactions.
 These are types of transactions are commonly for one day only, and help the Company meet daily load variations.

-Q. Please describe what you mean by structured term supply.

-A. Structured term supply transactions are longer term supply arrangements, often spanning a particular season, an entire year, or more.
+Structured term supply transactions are longer term supply arrangements, often spanning a particular season, an entire year, or more.
 These often contain complex pricing options for both the buyer and seller, as will as volumetric options.
 They are often entered into in order to address a specific component of the Company’s portfolio design, and may be associated with a specific transportation or storage asset.

 Q. Does the Company currently engage in transactions of the sort you have described?

 A. Yes.
 The Company currently enters into transactions of the sort contemplated by the Master Contract with other, non-affiliated entities that are involved in operations similar to enovate.
-I am advised by counsel that such transactions with non-affiliates do not require Commission approval.
+I am advised by counsel that such transactions with non-affiliates do not require prior Commission approval.
+However, such transactions with non-affiliated interests would be subject to Commission review in Gas Charge reconciiation proceedings, as would transactjons with enovate under the Master Contract.
 In fact, Peoples has entered into master agreements similar to the Master Contract with such other, non-affiliated entities.
+Adding another entity, enovate, to the companies that Peoples is able to contract with can only help to optimize the use of Peoples’ assets.

 Q. Would the fact that enovate is an affiliate of the Company affect the Company’s negotiation of any transaction covered by the Master Contract?